 SMART goals

-Smart goals are goals that are specific, measurable, attainable, relevant, and time-bound.
+Smart goals are specific, measurable, attainable, relevant, and time-bound.

 SMART goals are important to establish because they hold appropriate persons/departments accountable, keep teams organized, and allow organizations to measure the success of a campaign.